 Initial Screening: Commission staff shall perform an initial evaluation of unresolved Complaints submitted to the Commission.
 Complaints raising substantial LWECS Site Permit issues shall be processed and resolved by the Commission.
 Staff shall notify Permittee and appropriate person(s) if it determines that the Complaint is a Substantial Complaint.
 With respect to such Complaints, each party shall submit a written summary of its position to the Commission no later than ten days after receipt of the Staff notification.
-Staff shall present Briefing Papers to the Commission, which shall resolve the Complaint within twenty days of submission of the Briefing Papers.
+The Complaint will be presented to the Commission for a decision as soon as practicable.

-I. Permittee Contacts for Complaints:
+I. Permittee Contact for Complaints: